RinaldoM/parkshark/README.md

 **As a Manager I want to get an overview of all parking lots.**
 - The returned parking lots should include the id, name, capacity and the contact person's email + telephone (nothing else)
 - Prioritization: Must-Have
+endpoint:
+- GET on /parking-lots
+- creating a/multiple DTO('s)
+- estimation: 2

 ### Story PL3: Get a Parking lot
 **As a Manager I want to get a single, specified, parking lot.**